-The Law provides that if taxpayers voluntarily increase their tax base at the declaration rates specified in the Law for each type of tax and pay the applicable tax (which, as explained below is 20% for corporate income tax), then for that tax, they can no longer be subject to a further tax assessment.
+The Law provides that if taxpayers voluntarily increase their tax base at the declaration rates specified in the Law for each type of tax and pay the applicable tax (which, as explained below is 20% for corporate income tax), then for such tax, they will no longer be subject to a further tax assessment.
 In other words, it will be possible for them to avoid previous period tax risks by making this additional payment.

-To give the example of corporate income tax, taxpayers must pay corporate income tax at the rate of 20% on the increased tax base by increasing their corporate income tax base which was declared for the period between 2011 and 2015, at the rates prescribed in the Law.
-If the taxpayer declared loss for the relevant years, the tax base will be increased at the minimum declaration rates specified in the Law.
+Taking corporate income tax as an example; taxpayers must pay corporate income tax at the rate of 20% on the increased tax base by increasing their declared corporate income tax base for the period between 2013 and 2017, at the rates prescribed in the Law.
+If the taxpayer declared losses for the relevant years, the tax base will be increased at the minimum declaration rates specified in the Law.